Nanofus/novel.js/README.md

 - Support for CSS styling, custom JavaScript and HTML tags in text.
 - ...
 And much more ~!

-## Planned features

-These features are planned or currently in development.
-- Alternative visual novel system with animations
-- Markdown support
-- More advanced keyboard input
-- A standard settings menu
-- [else] tag
-- HTML5 Local Storage saving
-- API

 ## Installation

 ### Non-techy installation